crutchcorn/unfurl/README.md

 │   │   │   │   │   file.txt
 ```

-Should end up turning into something looking like using a respectful unful:
+Should end up turning into something looking like using a respectful unfurl:

 ```
 folder